YU-MITC/moodle-mod_kalmediaassign/README.md

 Known issues
 ------
-* In some browsers, previw window (modal window) cannot receive MPEG-DASH/HLS/HDS streaming data.
+* In some browsers, preview window (modal window) cannot receive MPEG-DASH/HLS/HDS streaming data.
 So that, we recommend Kaltura players which receive video using progressive download.

 Change log of YU Kaltura Media Assignment
 ------